project-test-ASDFHKJ/plan/PROJECT_MANAGEMENT_SETUP.md

 **View Reports:**
 - Latest report: `BURNDOWN.md` in repository root
-- Chart images: `burndown-charts/burndown-*.png`
+- Chart image: `burndown-chart.png` (updated daily)
-- Historical reports: View git history of `BURNDOWN.md` and chart images
+- Historical view: View git history to see how the chart evolved
-- Historical data: `burndown-charts/burndown-history.json` (tracks daily progress)
 - Can link from project board, wiki, or README

 No additional configuration is needed - all workflows use the PAT token configured in setup step 0.